Intreecom/robotlb/tutorial.md

     server kube-apiserver-3 10.10.1.3:6443 check
 ```

-Then reload haproxy with `systemctl restart haproxy`.
-Now you should be able to see your api servers on the status dashboard.
+Then reload HA-proxy with `systemctl restart haproxy`.
+Now you should see your servers on the status dashboard.
-Go to `http://10.10.1.4` to see it.
+Go to `http://10.10.1.4` to verfiy it.

 ### Deploying control panels

-To do that I will be using a bash script which is fairly simple.
+To do that I will be using a simple bash script.
 Most of the work will be done by an awesome helper [k3sup](https://github.com/alexellis/k3sup).

 Important things to note here:

 * We deploy with `--no-extras` argument which will disable `serviceLB` (aka `klipper`) and `traefik` ingress controller.
-It's important to disable klipper, because otherwise it might conflict with `RobotLB`.
+It's important to disable klipper, because otherwise, it might conflict with `RobotLB`.
-* TLS san should include loadbalancer IP, otherwise your cert will be rejected.
+* TLS san should include load-balancer IP, otherwise your cert will be rejected.
-* Make sure to use correct flannel interface for inter-node communication.
+* Make sure to use the correct flannel interface for inter-node communication.

 ```bash